-Often, when something monumental occurs in our lives, we want to mark the occasion in some way.
-Purchasing a book or establishing a book fund to honor an achievement or in memory of a loved one is an appropriate way to mark an accomplishment of import or to celebrate a life.
+When something monumental occurs in our lives, we often want to mark the occasion.
+Purchasing a book to honor an achievement or in memory of a loved one is an appropriate way to mark an accomplishment or to celebrate a life.
 Let us help you make an appropriate selection.

-Working with one of our subject specialists, you can choose the perfect book or subject area that will reflect the interests of the one you honor.
-Donations of this type are made to the Chelmsford Public Library Book Fund and are spent within the calendar year that they are given.
+Working with one of our subject specialists, you can choose the perfect book (or books) that will reflect the interests of the one you honor.
+Donations of this type are made to the Chelmsford Public Library Gift Book Fund.

 Gifts by bequest remain the most commonly practiced and easiest way to provide for those institutions that are important to you.
 Over the years, many patrons and supporters have remembered the Library as they prepare or revise their wills.